MilanCurinckx/Soup.OrderSystem/ReadMe.md

 Speaking of input fields, I'm surprised how easy validation is through asp & bootstrap so far.
 The biggest hurdle has been my anxiety and my own stupidity.
 Also, because this will keep bothering me if I don't write it down, I disagree with the statement that what I make here is disconnected from me.
 I'm not an ai that spews out shitty code, I'm still a person and I have bad days and good days.
 Unfortunately, it has been mostly bad days since the start of this year.
 There's an argument to be made on separating personal and work life, but even then there's only so much I can do before I shut down entirely and burn out.
 Oh and before I forget, I asked yoni about the db key seeing as it's still hosted on his server, and he suggested that I just export the db structure from ssms.
 So I'm going to put a reminder to myself to get that done.
-Also need to send a mail asking whether or not I need to send the PP for the presentation along.
 I think that it's pretty certain that I won't get to implementing security, but I'm okay with my progress on UI so far.
 Oh there's still no comments on UnitTests, but I consider that to be pretty low priority for now.
 Oh one final thing, I finally got around to using the .select method from linq, which I thought was pretty cool, I took a list of one object and turned it into a list of another object.